Raspberry Roulade with Chocolate Ganache

 But let’s face it, we’re all wishing for spring.

 And Valentine’s Day seems like it’s walking-the-line between winter and spring.
 So I just went for it.

 Roulade cakes are made from a very pliable sponge cake batter.
 In fact the main liquid is egg, not oil or melted butter, so they really need the filling for moisture.

-In today’s cake, I started with a vanilla bean sponge cake, and made a thick raspberry filling to add flavor, moisture, and visual appeal.
+In today’s Raspberry Roulade with Chocolate Ganache, I started with a vanilla bean sponge cake, and made a thick raspberry filling to add flavor, moisture, and visual appeal.

 I made a dense raspberry paste over the stovetop, then beat it into a butter and sugar mixture for a thick cream that can stand up under pressure.
 Literally.

 And doused the whole thing in rich decadent chocolate ganache.